Social Security Disability Lawyers In Westmoreland, PA

-If you have been diagnosed with a medical disability and cannot return to work, don’t hesitate to turn to the experienced attorneys at Heller, Maas, Moro & Magill Co., LPA in Westmoreland, Pennsylvania for assistance.
-A Westmoreland disability attorney can help you file a claim for Social Security Disability benefits or appeal your denied claim.
+If you have been diagnosed with a medical disability and cannot return to work, don’t hesitate to turn to the experienced attorneys at Heller, Maas, Moro & Magill Co., LPA, in Westmoreland, Pennsylvania for assistance.
+A Westmoreland Social Security Disability attorney can help you file a claim for Social Security Disability benefits or appeal your denied claim.
 If necessary.

-Our Westmoreland SSD attorneys will fight vigorously to protect your rights and pursue the maximum benefit payments available by law.
+Our Westmoreland Social Security Disability lawyers will fight vigorously to protect your rights and pursue the maximum benefit payments available by law.
 Our attorneys are ready to be your advocate during this difficult time in your life.

 Learn more about how we can assist you with your Social Security Disability claim or appeal.
 Call us for a free consultation or complete our online contact form.

 - 1 Am I Eligible for Social Security Disability Benefits?

 - 2 What Is the Difference Between Social Security Disability and Supplemental Security Income?

 - 5 Why Was My Westmoreland SSD Claim Denied?

 - 7 Should I Hire a Westmoreland Social Security Disability Lawyer?

 Am I Eligible For Social Security Disability Benefits?

 You must meet specific requirements to be eligible for SSD benefits.
 First, a licensed healthcare professional must determine you have a disability.
 According to the Social Security Administration, your injury or illness qualifies as a disability if: